Butch Reed: World Wrestling Federation (1986–1988)

 Reed and Slick signed with the WWF and were brought in as a package.
 Reed dyed his hair blond and became "The Natural" Butch Reed, an updated version of Sweet Daddy Siki.
 He feuded initially with Tito Santana, a target of Slick's verbal jabs, and made his pay-per-view debut at WrestleMania III, where he defeated Koko B. Ware.

 In the weeks after WrestleMania, Reed targeted new Intercontinental champion Ricky Steamboat and faced him at house shows and on an episode of Wrestling Challenge.
+Reed was a no show in Buffalo, NY where Steamboat lost the belt to Honky Tonk Man.

 In the fall, the WWF was heavily hyping a feud between Reed and Superstar Billy Graham, a former WWF champion who was staging a comeback after hip-replacement surgery.
 Graham's condition was such that he could no longer handle the physical demands of being a wrestler, so Reed and Slick's newest acquisition, the One Man Gang, "injured" Graham in a sneak attack that was used to explain his permanent retirement.
 Graham began managing the man who came to his aid, Don Muraco, with Muraco immediately entering into a rivalry with Reed.
 The enemies were on opposing teams in the main event of the first Survivor Series (Muraco took Graham's place on Hulk Hogan's team); Reed (a member of André the Giant's team), was the first elimination of the match, by Hogan.

 Reed competed in (and was the first wrestler eliminated from) the first Royal Rumble match in January 1988.
-Two months later, he was eliminated in the first round of the WrestleMania IV championship tournament in the first round by eventual tournament winner Randy Savage.
+Two months later, he was eliminated in the first round of the WrestleMania IV championship tournament by eventual winner Randy Savage.
 Reed dominated most of the match against Savage, but spent too much time mouthing off to Savage's manager (and real-life wife) Miss Elizabeth while climbing to the top turnbuckle.
-Savage caught Reed, threw him off for a slam and immediately hit his Diving elbow drop off the top turnbuckle for the win.
+Savage caught Reed, threw him off for a slam and immediately hit his diving elbow drop off the top turnbuckle for the win.
 This first round loss at WrestleMania IV was Reed's final match for the WWF.

 On September 9, 2007, Reed made a cameo appearance backstage at the September 14 edition of WWE SmackDown!, during a segment involving his former manager and SmackDown!
 General manager Theodore Long.